Updated on April 15, 2020

-Each Besu node that sends or receives private transactions requires an associated Orion node.
+Besu uses a private transaction manager, Orion, to implement privacy.
+Each Besu node sending or receiving private transactions requires an associated Orion node.

-Private transactions are passed from the Besu node to the associated Orion node.
-The Orion node encrypts and directly distributes (that is, point to point) the private transaction to Orion nodes participating in the transaction.
+Private transactions pass from the Besu node to the associated Orion node.
+The Orion node encrypts and directly distributes (that is, point-to-point) the private transaction to the Orion nodes participating in the transaction.

 Private Transaction Managers are also known as Enclaves.

 In v1.4, using private transactions in a network using a consensus mechanism where forks occur (that is, PoW algorithms or Clique) is an early access feature.
 For example, using private transactions on Ropsten.